Configure Azure Files

 Use identity-based authentication

 After you enable identity-based authentication for a storage account, users can access files on the Azure file share with their sign-in credentials.
-When a user tries to access data in Azure Files, the request is sent to Azure AD for authentication.
-If authentication succeeds, Azure AD returns a Kerberos token.
+When a user tries to access data in Azure Files, the request is sent to either AD DS or Microsoft Entra ID for authentication, depending on the AD source you selected.
+If authentication succeeds, the AD source returns a Kerberos token.
 The user then sends a request that includes the Kerberos token, and the Azure file share uses that token to authorize the request.
-AD DS authentication works in the same way, where AD DS provides the Kerberos token.

 Configure Azure file share permissions

-If you have enabled identity-based authentication, you can use role-based access control (RBAC) roles to control access rights (or, permissions) to Azure file shares.
-Azure includes the Azure file shares' related roles in the following table.
+If you've enabled identity-based authentication, you can use Azure role-based access control (RBAC) to control access rights (or, permissions) to Azure file shares.
+The following table lists the built-in roles for Azure Files.

 Storage File Data SMB Share Reader Users in this role have read access to the Azure file share over SMB.